awsdocs/amazon-s3-user-guide/doc_source/download-objects.md

 Data transfer fees apply when you download objects\.
 For information about Amazon S3 features, and pricing, see [Amazon S3](https://aws.amazon.com/s3/)\.

+**Important**
+If an object key name consists of a single period \(\.\), or two periods \(\.\.\), you can’t download the object using the Amazon S3 console\.
+To download an object with a key name of “\.” or “\.\.”, you must use the AWS CLI, AWS SDKs, or REST API\.
+For more information about naming objects, see [Object Key Naming Guidelines](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html#object-key-guidelines) in the *Amazon Simple Storage Service Developer Guide*\.

 **To download an object from an S3 bucket**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.